alxroyer/scenario/doc/src/devel/coding-rules/py/imports.rst

 In order to discriminate :ref:`[impl-proj] <coding-rules.py.imports.impl>` v/s :ref:`[typing-proj] <coding-rules.py.imports.type-checking>` imports
-(see explanation for the :ref:`type checking dilemma <coding-rules.py.imports.type-checking.dilemma>` below), symbols imported at the module level for execution shall be suffixed with ``Impl``.
+(see explanation for the :ref:`type checking dilemma <coding-rules.py.imports.type-checking.dilemma>` below), classes imported at the module level for execution shall be suffixed with ``Impl``.

 .. admonition:: Memo: leading underscore
-    :class: tip
+    :class: note

     As explained :ref:`after <coding-rules.py.imports.no-reexports>`,
     implementation imports shall also be prefixed with a leading underscore.